Access Exclusive, Trusted HR News & Resources >>> New Professional Members Save $20 Today

-This is the first article in a series about California-specific workplace compliance issues.
+This is the first in a series of articles about California-specific workplace compliance issues.
 This article examines the state's leave laws.

 The prospect of working in California may sound too good to be true, what with the state's year-round sunshine and pristine beaches.
 But a plethora of unexpected employment law landmines could plague the uninitiated employer.